qosf/qosf.org/qosf.org/qc_mentorship.md

 - Experts from industry and academia will help you build this project.
 - The deadline for the application is September 13th, 2020.

+You can find link to the application form [here](https://forms.gle/yjY7inLeZYq6YAYx6).

 ## FAQ